leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/alembic.rst

 Face Sets
    Exports the material names per face.
 The material data is not exported but only material names.

+Subdivisions
+   Apply
+      Applies any :doc:`Subdivision Surface modifiers </modeling/modifiers/generate/subdivision_surface>`
+      before writing to Alembic.
-Use Subdivision Schema
+   Use Schema
       Writes polygonal meshes using the "SubD" Alembic schema, rather than the "PolyMesh" schema.
       This tells the program opening the file to apply its form of a non-destructive subdivision.
-Apply Subdivision Surface
-   Applies any :doc:`Subdivision Surface modifiers </modeling/modifiers/generate/subdivision_surface>`
-   before writing to Alembic.

 Triangulate
    Triangulates the mesh before writing to Alembic.
    For more detail on the specific option see the